 Freshman applicants are responsible for reporting all D or F grades earned in their senior year as soon as possible.
 Please email admissions@ucsb.edu with your name, UC application ID or UCSB perm #, and the class that you did not pass.
 We will contact you directly if we need additional information from you.

-All admissions decisions will be released in your UCSB applicant portal in March for freshman applicants and April for transfer applicants.
+All admissions decisions will be released in your UCSB Applicant Portal in March for freshman applicants and April for transfer applicants.
+The link to the Applicant Portal will be available in mid-January!

 UCSB does not email applicants their admission decision.
-Decisions can only be viewed by creating and logging into your UCSB applicant portal.
+Decisions can only be viewed by creating and logging into your UCSB Applicant Portal.
 We will email you when your decision has been posted; then you will need to log into your portal to view your decision.
+The link to the Applicant Portal, as well as a Applicant Portal tutorial, will be available in mid-January!

 If you did not get admitted to UCSB, you may apply again in a future term.
 If you were a freshman applicant, you are encouraged to explore the transfer pathway.
 If you were a transfer applicant, you are encouraged to contact us at admissions@ucsb.edu to connect with a transfer admissions counselor.